 It’s Less About Money, and More About Lifestyle

 For starters, it costs a lot of money to buy an RV.
 Most boondockers use a trailer, which means it also costs them a lot of money to buy a truck.
+They continued to pay more for modifications like solar panels, lithium batteries, a bigger inverter, et al.

 Urban Dwellers Versus RV Boondockers